intrxx/Pack-of-Wolves/README.md

 # Pack-of-Wolves

-It is a project that simulates hunting behaviour of Pack of Wolves.
+Small simulation of pack of wolves haunting behaviour.

 This project is done in Unreal Engine 5 using c++, Blueprints, Behavioural Trees, AI Perception and Environmental Queries.